Surgical Technology – AAS Degree

 13

 The Surgical Technology Program is a minimum of 61.5 credit hours.
-Please use our Tuition and Fees page to calculate your approximate cost.
+Please use our Tuition and Fees page and Surgical Technology Admission Packet to calculate your approximate cost.

 *Students will be responsible for additional classroom materials and tools.